 The extra-curricular functions of this school are established for the purpose of affording the student an opportunity to expand his/her potential development outside of the normal academic setting.
 In order to maintain a uniform standard of policies as to eligibility, scheduling, proper competition between schools, etc., affiliations are maintained among school through conferences and the North Dakota High School Activities Association.
 Uniform regulations are set forth by them as well as by individual schools.
 It is felt that students who wish to participate in these activities will assume a responsibility above their normal obligations as a student of this school.
-Because of the nature of the activity, and the fact that they are being sponsored by this school (in essence, by this community), students should take a serious look at their obligation to the community, school, family, fellow students and to themselves.
-If a student feels they cannot meet these obligations or that they will be too great for them to assume, it would be recommended that the student should not attempt to participate.
+Because of the nature of the activity, and the fact that they are being sponsored by this school (in essence, by this community), students should take a serious look at their obligations or that they will be too great for them to assume, it would be recommended that the student should not attempt to participate.